"I wanted to feel ok again"

 - It happened in childhood

 PTSD (post-traumatic stress disorder) is an anxiety condition resulting from the single exposure to a traumatic event.
 The event may be actual or threatened, and may be directed to yourself or others.
-Complex PTSD is caused my repeated exposure to traumatic events, such as from abusive relationships.
+C-PTSD (Complex PTSD) is caused by repeated exposure to traumatic events, such as from abusive relationships.
+Developmental Trauma can occur where long periods of time in childhood have been spent in an unsafe environment, or without the presence of a primary caregiver such as might be experienced at Boarding School.

 You may experience some or all of the following: